DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxResponsiveBox/1 Configuration/screenByWidth.md

 Specifies the function returning the [size qualifier](/concepts/05%20Widgets/ResponsiveBox/05%20Size%20Qualifiers.md '/Documentation/Guide/Widgets/ResponsiveBox/Size_Qualifiers/') depending on the screen's width.

 ---
-The function passed to this option accepts the screen's width as a parameter and should return a string containing the needed size qualifier.
+The function passed to this property accepts the screen's width as a parameter and should return a string containing the needed size qualifier.

     <!--JavaScript-->
     var responsiveBoxOptions: {